vishnusharma03/ML_Workflow_for_Scones_Unlimited/README.md

 - Automated workflows using Step Functions for seamless execution.
 - Model monitoring to ensure high performance and timely retraining.

-## Installation

-Please ensure you have the following prerequisites before setting up the project:

-- AWS account with appropriate permissions to access SageMaker, Lambda, and Step Functions.
-- Python 3.x and pip installed on your local machine.
-- Git installed for version control.

-The Scones Unlimited Machine Learning Workflow consists of several key stages, each with its own set of functionalities.
+### The Scones Unlimited Machine Learning Workflow consists of several key stages, each with its own set of functionalities.
 Below is an overview of the major steps involved:

-Data Preparation
+## Data Preparation

 Prepare your image dataset for model training.
 Organize the images into appropriate folders and ensure proper labeling for each category.

-Model Training
+## Model Training

 Use SageMaker to train the image classification model with your prepared dataset.
 Fine-tune the model as needed to achieve optimal results for Scones Unlimited's specific requirements.

-Model Deployment
+## Model Deployment

 Once the model is trained and tested, deploy it using AWS Lambda.
 This will allow real-time inference on new images and provide predictions for traffic management decisions.

-Model Monitoring
+## Model Monitoring

 Implement model monitoring to track the model's performance over time.
 Set up alerts to trigger retraining if the model's accuracy drops below a predefined threshold.

-License
+## License

 The Scones Unlimited Machine Learning Workflow project is licensed under the MIT License.